Engaging, Responsible, Anxious, and Suspicious

 Mantras: It is okay to trust others.
 I am prepared.

 Try: Home workouts you’ve loved for years, or group class that are consistent from session to session.
+Self-defense classes like the martial arts to get your body as prepared as your head.
 Runs or hikes in familiar places you love.